spencertipping/www/soggy-backplane.md

 One interesting thing about these photos is that the five pins on the bottom side of U3 are all commoned together, yet there was still a lot of corrosion.
-This surprised me because I had assumed the corrosion came from current flowing through stuff -- but it seems like it's just a result of water sitting on the pins.
+This surprised me because I had assumed the corrosion came from current flowing across the water -- but it seems like it happens if water even comes in contact with the pins (absent any potential differences).

 ### An hour later: signs of life
 Mostly-full reassembly, power up, and...